-Light, loose garments are recommended in spring and summer, while woollens and jackets or similar warm clothing are needed from November to February.
+Light, loose garments are recommended in spring and summer, while woolens and jackets or similar warm clothing are needed from November to February.

-Nepali currency is Rupees denoted by Rs. however, businesses here accept major international currencies as well as the Indian rupee.
+Banks here accept major international currencies as well as the Indian rupee.
 The Nepalese currency is the rupee (Rs.), which is made up of 100 paisa.
 The Nepalese rupee comes in denominations of Rs.
 1,000, 500, 100, 50, 20, 10, 5, 2 and 1.
-When travelling outside the major city areas, carry smaller notes.
+When traveling outside the major city areas, carry smaller notes.
 At the time of going to press, the exchange rate was US$ 1 = Rs.
 97.

-When visiting a temple, one should always circumambulate it in a clockwise direction, keeping the temple on the right hand side.
+When visiting a temple, always circumambulate it in a clockwise direction.
 Entrance to some temples is restricted, so look out for such signs.
 Refrain from touching the images or the offerings, and don’t climb on the statues to pose for photographs.
 Always ask for permission to photograph or film personal ceremonies.
 If you have been invited to a Nepalese home, it is customary to take your shoes off before entering the room.
 Showing affection in public is frowned upon in Nepal.